 Learning curve and difficulty

-Early on, learning the levels and enemy behaviors can feel daunting, and the first few stages feel pretty challenging.
-However, after a few attempts, you will develop a better sense of enemy movement, Freddy’s abilities, and jumping mechanics.
+Early on, learning the levels and enemy behaviors can feel daunting and the first few stages feel pretty challenging.
+However after a few attempts you will develop a better sense of enemy movement, Freddy’s abilities and the jump mechanic.
 Each new world introduces fresh environmental hazards and enemies, requiring constant adaptation.
 Like Goliath Depot and Donut Dodo, Freddy Farmer takes a seemingly simple concept and adds depth through smart progression mechanics.
-The build up in level difficulty curve after the initial acclimatization is fairly steady, although you always have to stay focused with the aforementioned option to be soft-locked in a corner being always looms around the corner.
+The build up in level difficulty is fairly steady after the initial acclimatization, although you always have to stay focused with the aforementioned snafu of being soft-locked in a corner always looming.

 Online leaderboards

-Your scores are kept on a worldwide leaderboard—a tradition in Flynn’s Arcade games.
+Your scores are kept on a worldwide leaderboard – a tradition in Flynn’s Arcade games.
 However, instead of being visible or accessible within the game, it is available online.
-When you set a score, you are asked whether you want to upload it to the leaderboard.
-A QR code can be used to open the leaderboard on your phone.
-Given the leaderboard issues in other games’ previous reviews—such as scores failing to register—this solution feels clumsy, but it is at least durable.
-Additionally, you do not need to (or even can) use your Switch to check scores, meaning you can reference your own and others’ scores at any time once you have bookmarked the leaderboard URL on your phone.
+When you set a score, you are asked whether or not you want to upload it to the leaderboard.
+A QR-code can be used to open the leaderboard on your phone.
+Given the leaderboard issues in other games, such as scores failing to register, this solution feels clumsy, but at least it works.
+Additionally, you do not need to (neither can you) use your Switch to check scores, you can reference your own and others’ scores at any time once you have bookmarked the leaderboard URL.

 Visuals and audio

-The music is fairly repetitive. if you linger in a world and level too long.
-Mainly because the ingame score in certain worlds is fairly limited.
-Also, some of the songs are high octane affairs that are somewhat intrusive to your mental state.
-Certainly when you have to deal with mentally demanding platforming.
+The music is fairly repetitive if you linger in a world and level too long, mainly because the in-game score in certain worlds is fairly limited.
+Also, some of the songs are high octane affairs that are somewhat intrusive to your mental state, especially when you have to deal with mentally demanding platforming.

 Gameplay quirks and frustrations

 The game has a few frustrating mechanics that seem to have been introduced for difficulty balancing.
-One of the biggest issues is the ladder system—once Freddy starts climbing, he cannot stop or change direction until he reaches the top or bottom.
-Once you go, you go. hich means road to an untimely death for me in many occasions.
-If you have to escape said toadstool that is about to lock you up with the ladder as only means of espace, you better hope the ghoul on the platform above doesn’t cross at the same time.
+One of the biggest issues is the ladder system – once Freddy starts climbing, he cannot stop or change direction until he reaches the top or bottom.
+If you have to escape a toadstool that is about to lock you up with the ladder as the only means to espace you had better hope the ghoul on the platform above doesn’t cross at the same time.
 In this case you have two options of forced suicide.
 It’s cheap, nasty, unavoidable and above all not fun.

 Another odd choice is Freddy’s idle animation.
 If he stands still for too long, he falls asleep Sonic-style.
-When it is time to move, there is a short delay as he wakes up.
-Given that many levels require players to wait for the right moment to act.
-Whether to avoid an enemy, dodge an arrow, or wait for a toadstool’s bowly gasses to clear.
-This delay can be mildly infuriating and feels unnecessary.
+When it is time to move there is a short delay as he wakes up.
+Given that many levels require you to wait for a toadstool to pass by and a gap to open up, this animation kicks in too often.
+Once it happens two or three times per level it can be mildly infuriating and feels unnecessary.

 A worthwhile arcade experience